NethServer/ns8-docs/nethvoice.rst

 Groups
 ------

-You can create user groups that will be visible and usable in applications, such as NethVoice CTI.
+You can create user groups that will be visible and usable in applications such as NethVoice CTI.

-Click the :guilabel:`Create new group`.
-Specify a name and :guilabel:`save`.
+Click :guilabel:`Create new group`, specify a name, and :guilabel:`save`.
 The group will appear in the list.

 Profiles
 --------

-NethVoice allows you to select the features that each user can access, and these are grouped into profiles.
+NethVoice allows you to select the features each user can access, which are grouped into profiles.

-By default, 3 profiles are created, each containing different levels of functionality:
+By default, three profiles are created, each containing different levels of functionality:

 * ``Basic``: Minimum functionality for the user.
 * ``Standard``: Classic management functionalities for the user.
 * ``Advanced``: Almost all functionalities are allowed, suitable for advanced users.

-You can also create new profiles by duplicating an existing one or creating new ones and specifying the various functionalities.
+You can also create new profiles by duplicating an existing one or by creating new ones and specifying the various functionalities.

 .. note::
    Remember to enable access to the user groups previously created on the profiles where necessary.